ncmreynolds/muthur/README.md

 The script on the Raspberry Pi that handles messages is set to restrict this to a set of specific accounts and you have to collect the numeric ID of every account that would like to access it.

-To get these IDs message https://t.me/userinfobot in Telegram with '/start' and it will tell you your ID which will be 10+ digit number.
-Collect these for everybody who wants to use MUTHUR.
+To get these IDs message https://t.me/userinfobot in Telegram with '/start' and it will tell you your ID which will be a 10+ digit number.
+Collect these for everybody who wants to use MU|TH|UR.

 ## Setting up the Microsoft Azure account

-TBC
+**Detail to-do.**

+Create a standard free tier Azure account and set up the Speech Service, choosing a region geographically close to you.
+In the dashboard it will show you your keys  and region for this service which you'll need later to configure MU|TH|UR.

 Beware that after 30 days on the totally free trial they will expect you to add a payment method.
 You can continue to use the free tier after this.

-## Setting up MUTHUR on the Raspberry Pi
+## Setting up MU|TH|UR on the Raspberry Pi

 If you're completely new to using a Raspberry Pi, look at the getting started information [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#getting-started-with-your-raspberry-pi).